-ENG202 - Soc Curr Amer Lit 2
+Description Soc Curr Amer Lit 2

-ENG204 - Asian American Literature
+ENG 204 - Asian American Literature

-Asian American Literature
+Course Title Asian American Literature

 This course examines the achievements of Asian American writers, exploring ways in which they represent community, class, nation, race, ethnicity, gender, sexuality and culture, and analyzing recurrent themes such as identity, generational conflict, assimilation, panethnicity, and intra-Asian relations.
-Literary works written in English by Maxine Hong Kingston, Carlos Bulosan, Khaled Hosseini, David Henry Hwang, Jhumpa Lahiri, Chang-rae Lee, Viet Nguyen, John Okada, among others, might be studied.
-CUNY Pathways: Flexible Core-U.S. Experience in it's Diversity Academic Career
+Literary works written in English by Maxine Hong Kingston, Carlos Bulosan, Khaled Hosseini, David Henry Hwang, Jhumpa Lahiri, Chang-rae Lee, Viet

-ENG205 - The Bible as Literature
+ENG 205 - The Bible as Literature

-The Bible as Literature
+Course Title The Bible as Literature

-This course analyzes the Bible's narrative and poetic style using the techniques of literary criticism and considers the Bible in literary context.
+This course analyzes the Bible's narrative and poetic style using the techniques ofliterary criticism and considers the Bible in literary context.
 The class will cover the distinction between the Hebrew and Christian Bibles, the role of the Bible in literary history, and particular aspects of Biblical style, including parallelism, motif, metaphor, parable, and the text's various approaches to narrative.
-As an origin story, the text may be compared to other textual traditions within this genre.
-CUNY Pathways: Flexible Core-World Cultures & Global Issues
+As an origin story, the text may be compared to other textual traditions within this genre.CUNY Pathways: Flexible Core-World Cultures & Global Issues